sozairali/household-coo/docs/backend-todo.md

 # Backend Development To-Do

 ## Overview
-Build the essential backend modules for Household COO.
+Build the essential backend modules for Household COO using Python + FastAPI.

 ---